sassoftware/sas-container-recipes/README.md

 - Multiple Docker images for a programming-only deployment are created: `--type multiple`.
 - The software that is deployed is determined by the software entitlement that is provided in the ZIP file from the Software Order Email: `--zip /path/to/SAS_Viya_deployment_data.zip` .
 - The images are pushed to the namespace in the Docker Registry, which is located at the Docker registry URL: `--docker-registry-namespace myuniquename`, `--docker-registry-url myregistry.myhost.com`.
-- A default user and password are added, which can be used to sign in to SAS Studio: `--addons "auth-demo"`.
+- A default user (sasdemo) and password (sasdemo) are added, which can be used to sign in to SAS Studio: `--addons "auth-demo"`.

 #### Example Two: Full Deployment, Multiple Containers